In Japan, an onsen, or hot spring, is considered part of normal life.

 - Don’t stand up when washing yourself in the showering area to prevent splashing on any nearby guests.

-- Don’t forget to cover up any small tattoos with a waterproof band-aid.
-If your tattoos cover large areas of your body, your only option is to reserve a private onsen via a hotel booking.
+- Remember to cover any small tattoos with a waterproof band-aid.
+If your tattoos cover large areas of your body, your only option is to reserve a private onsen through a hotel booking.

 - Don’t stay in the onsen for longer than an average of 15–20 minutes to prevent dehydration.